egateri/tomcat/README.md

   `docker run -d -p 8080:8080 tomcat-app`
 7. Confirm if the container is running
   `docker ps -a`
-8. Access your dockerized tomcat application via *http://localhost:8080*
+8. Access your dockerized tomcat application via *http://localhost:8080* on the broswer or
+  `curl http://localhost:8080` from command line

 #### Technologies and Languages used
  1. Docker